My Experience as a Buddhist Monk

 The tradition of Buddhism I practiced

 Because there are many different branches and traditions of Buddhism, all with their own merits, I should first explain the tradition of Buddhism practiced by my monastery as this plays a key role in determining what type of lifestyle we lived.
-Fo Guang Shan practices Humanistic Buddhism which belongs to the Mahayana tradition, meaning that our self-cultivation is practiced hand in hand with the community, by providing services to the public through a variety of programs and activities that lead to purification, education, ad spiritual growth for self and others.
 The purpose of Humanistic Buddhism is to integrate the practice of Buddhism into our everyday life whether we are at work, at home, in social gatherings, or when we are standing, walking, sitting and sleeping.

 Life as a Buddhist Monk

 Life in the college was extremely simple yet strict and rigid.
-We were not allowed to use mobile phones or have access to the internet.
 Although it seems harsh, we quickly realized the benefits it had on our learning and development when we didn’t have social media and the internet to become distracted with.
 Instead, we were able to focus our entire attention on developing our mindfulness, concentration, discipline, and knowledge while the monastery took care of everything for us such as our meals, clothing, activities, and accommodation.

 My Final Thoughts of being a Buddhist monk

 Life as a Buddhist monk is extremely challenging yet ultimately very rewarding and fulfilling.
 Because we had no escape mechanisms, we had to deal with all our problems head-on.